Christopher Lee Nutter

 Christopher Lee Nutter (born May 2, 1970) is the author of The Way Out: The Gay Man’s Guide to Freedom, No Matter if You’re in Denial, Closeted, Half In, Half Out, Just Out, or Been Around the Block (HCI Press, May 2006), and co-author of Ignite the Genius Within (Penguin, March 2009).
-He is also a former magazine and newspaper journalist whose work appeared in the New York Times, the Village Voice, New York, Vibe, Time Out New York, Out, Publishers Weekly, Cargo, Lucky, and the Harvard Gay and Lesbian Review Worldwide.
+He is also a former magazine and newspaper journalist whose work appeared in The New York Times, The Village Voice, New York, Vibe, Time Out New York, Out, Publishers Weekly, Cargo, Lucky, and the Harvard Gay and Lesbian Review Worldwide.
 Nutter was the ghost writer for David LaChapelle's book Hotel LaChapelle (Callaway, 1999).
 He now runs a media consulting business in New York City handling the public relations for high-profile businesses such as Chermayeff & Geismar & Haviv and global arts projects such as Congo Tales as well as ghost-writing and doing creative project development for commercial artists.

 Biography

-Nutter grew up in Birmingham, Alabama and graduated from Vestavia Hills High School in 1988 and from Millsaps College in Jackson, Mississippi in 1993.
+Nutter grew up in Birmingham, Alabama, and graduated from Vestavia Hills High School in 1988 and from Millsaps College in Jackson, Mississippi, in 1993.

-Journalism Career
+Journalism career

 Nutter first achieved notoriety for an essay he wrote for Details magazine in 1994 about life inside the closet.
-He moved to New York shortly afterwards to become a trend writer for publications such as The Village Voice (where he wrote for founding editor Richard Goldstein (writer, born 1944)), Vibe, New York Magazine, The New York Times, and The Advocate.
+He moved to New York shortly afterwards to become a trend writer for publications such as The Village Voice (where he wrote for founding editor Richard Goldstein), Vibe, New York Magazine, The New York Times, and The Advocate.

-He also wrote the popular nightlife column Night Watch for 'HX' (magazine in the late nineties, and was a regular on the Manhattan and Miami Beach gay party scene as a bartender, doorman, and party boy.
+He also wrote the popular nightlife column Night Watch for HX (magazine in the late 1990s), and was a regular on the Manhattan and Miami Beach gay party scene as a bartender, doorman, and party boy.

-Metrosexual / Post-Straight / Village Voice
+Metrosexual / Post-Straight / The Village Voice

-Nutter went on to become the first writer to report on the influence of gay culture on straight men in a 2001 piece for the Village Voice called "Post-Straight, How Gay Men Are Remodeling Regular Guys", predicting the Metrosexual trend and Queer Eye For The Straight Guy, both of which appeared two years later.
+Nutter went on to become the first writer to report on the influence of gay culture on straight men in a 2001 piece for The Village Voice called "Post-Straight, How Gay Men Are Remodeling Regular Guys", predicting the Metrosexual trend and Queer Eye For The Straight Guy, both of which appeared two years later.
 In 2003, he starred in VH-1's Totally Gay! to discuss the cultural history behind this trend.
 Writing for Goldstein Nutter also became the first writer to report on downtown Manhattan gay men moving to Harlem in a 2000 piece titled "Home Boys", and the first writer to do an exposé of gay men who work in the rap music business in a 2001 piece called "Fronting For The Enemy: Gay Men Who Make Homophobic Rappers Look Good".

-Published Books
+Published books

 In 2006 Nutter published The Way Out on HCI Press, which was endorsed by GLAAD and Seat of the Soul author Gary Zukav.

 In March, 2009 his multi-media creativity workbook, Ignite The Genius Within, co-authored with EMDR therapist Dr. Christine Ranck, was published by Penguin/Dutton.
 The book was endorsed by Laurie Anderson and Sarah Jones (stage actress).